Bosonization in $R$-paraparticle Luttinger models: parafermion bosonization

-For a direct comparison with the spin-$\frac{1}{2}$ Luttinger model, we restrict our results to the case of $m=2$ and define $\alpha_1 = -1$ and $\alpha_2 = +1$ when dealing with flavor waves.
+For a direct comparison with the spin-$\frac{1}{2}$ LM, we restrict our results to the case of $m=2$ and define $\alpha_1 = -1$ and $\alpha_2 = +1$ when dealing with flavor waves.
 Note also that Eq.~\eqref{eq:15d} cannot be expressed in terms of contracted bilinear operators defined in Eq.~\eqref{eq:4} due to the prefactor $\alpha_a$.